What are Combine Harvesters?

 combine harvester

-What is Combine Harvester
+What is a Combine Harvester

 A combine harvesting machine, also known as a grain combine, is a machine that can harvest, thresh, separate, clean, and collect grain all at once.
 It helps turn your field crops into grains.
 Using a combine harvesting machine can reduce losses by 5% to 8% compared to traditional manual harvesting.
 It also saves you labor when bundling, moving, and feeding during threshing, greatly easing your workload.